threefoldtech/js-sdk/docs/wiki/quick_start.md

 ## Create a new wallet

-There are two options to be create a wallet, first is using the jsng shell where you will setup the wallet and can get FreeTFTs and TFTs.
-Second is through the admin dashboard where you will not be able to set up and recieve FreeTFTs and test TFTs.
+There are two options to be create a wallet
+- using the jsng shell where you will setup the wallet
+- through the admin dashboard

 1. Using jsng shell: